AngelAuraMC/angelauramc.github.io/markdown/wiki/faq/FABRICBLACKSCREEN.md

  To know what mods are causing the issue, check `latestlog.txt` file as it would show you what mod(s) are on incorrect versions, or what mod dependancies are missing and tells you the solution aswell.

 # Notes:
--This is not always the case and sometimes black screen might be caused due to other reasons aswell.
+- This is not always the case and sometimes black screen might be caused due to other reasons aswell.
 In any case reading logs should help.
 - The 'DEPENDANCY_MOD' mentioned below is name of required dependancies that you did not install while MOD_NAME is name of the mod.

 The log text should go something like this.